Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Quicken

-Quicken has a lot of the same budgeting tools as Mint.
-It is a powerful money management tool that you can use to create a budget.
+Quicken is a powerful money management app with a budgeting tool that you can use to create a budget.

 The Quicken software looks at your spending and income and creates a budget based on those values.